• Link to Facebook

 Liability vs. Medical Payments

-In general, liability insurance covers lawsuits, legal defense, and settlements, which can amount to $100,000 to $300,000 or more.
+In general, liability insurance covers lawsuits, legal defense, settlement negotiations, and compensation arising from a bodily injury claim, which can amount to $100,000 to $300,000 or more.

 Smaller bills from doctors are handled immediately by medical payments, usually $1,000 to $5,000; no blame is required.